-Ques tions on Applicant Eligibility 9 (1) What organizations are eligible to apply for a CMF Award?
-9 (2) Is an entity that previously received a CMF Award or assistance from other CDFI Fund programs eligible to apply for a CMF Award?
-10 (3) If I am relying on my organization's status as a Nonprofit Organization for eligibility, how do I calculate whether at least 33 and 1/3% of my total assets are dedicated to the development and/or management of affordable housing?
-11 (4) Is a state housing finance agency (HFA) or a local housing authority (LHA) eligible to apply for a CMF Award?
-11 Ques tions on Affiliates, Subsidiaries, and Single Purpose Entities 12 (5) How does the CDFI Fund define Affiliate?
+1. Que stions on Applicant Eligibility9 1.1 What organizations are eligible to apply for a CMF Award?
+1.2 Is an entity that previously received a CMF Award or assistance from other CDFI Fund programs eligible to apply for a CMF Award?
+1.3 If I am relying on my organization's status as a Nonprofit Organization for eligibility, how do I calculate whether at least 33 and 1/3% of my total assets are dedicated to the development and/or management of affordable housing?
+1.4 Is a state housing finance agency (HFA) or a local housing authority (LHA) eligible to apply for a CMF Award?
+2. Que stions on Affiliates, Subsidiaries, and Single Purpose Entities 2.1 How does the CDFI Fund define Affiliate?
 What is the difference between Affiliate and Subsidiary?
-12 (6) Is an Affiliate or Subsidiary of my organization eligible to apply for CMF Award in the same funding round?
-12 (7) If my organization has Subsidiaries or Affiliates, which entity should apply?
-12 (8) If an Affiliate or Subsidiary of my organization has previously received a CMF Award, financial assistance, allocation, or bond guarantee from a CDFI Fund program, can my organization apply for a CMF Award?
+2.2 Is an Affiliate or Subsidiary of my organization eligible to apply for CMF Award in the same funding round?
+2.3 If my organization has Subsidiaries or Affiliates, which entity should apply?
+2.4 If an Affiliate or Subsidiary of my organization has previously received a CMF Award, financial assistance, allocation, or bond guarantee from a CDFI Fund program, can my organization apply for a CMF Award?
 May the Affiliate or Subsidiary entity that received the prior award apply under these circumstances?
-13 (9) Can a Certified CDFI Depository Institution Holding Company reference the activities of its CDFI Subsidiary Insured Depository Institution when completing the CMF Application?
-13 (10 May a Recipient transfer its responsibilities under the Assistance Agreement to another 144 entity, Affiliate, or Subsidiary?
-13 (11 L) Does a Recipient need pre-approval from the CDFI Fund to make a loan to or an investment in an Affiliate to finance/support Affordable Housing or Economic Development Activities?
-14 (12 Can I transfer my CMF Award to a Special Purpose Entity for the purpose of creating an Affordable Housing Fund, Revolving Loan Fund, or Economic Development Activity fund?
-1.4 Oues How can Special Purpose Entities (SPEs) be used in the Capital Magnet Fund? tions on the Process for Applying for a CMF Award 3) In what form will CMF Awards be provided? - l) How can my organization apply for a CMF Award? i) What is the SF-424 field in the AMIS Application asking for, and when must I update this 13 (10 field?field?
-16 (16 5) Does the Award request amount we indicated in the SF-424 commit us to that amount in the CMF Application in AMIS?
-17 (17 7) When completing the Application, how do I determine if my organization is using a financing Entity Approach or an affordable housing developer/manager approach?
-17
+2.5 Can a Certified CDFI Depository Institution Holding Company reference the activities of its CDFI Subsidiary Insured Depository Institution when completing the CMF Application?
+2.6 May a Recipient transfer its responsibilities under the Assistance Agreement to another entity, Affiliate, or Subsidiary?
+2.7 Does a Recipient need pre-approval from the CDFI Fund to make a loan to or an investment in an Affiliate to finance/support Affordable Housing or Economic Development Activities?
+2.8 Can I transfer my CMF Award to a Special Purpose Entity for the purpose of creating an Affordable Housing Fund, Revolving Loan Fund, or Economic Development Activity fund?
+How can Special Purpose Entities (SPEs) be used in the Capital Magnet Fund?
+3. Que stions on the Process for Applying for a CMF Award15 3.1 In what form will CMF Awards be provided?15 3.2 How can my organization apply for a CMF Award?15 3.3 What is the SF-424 field in the AMIS Application asking for, and when must I update this field?.17 3.4 Does the Award request amount we indicated in the SF-424 commit us to that amount in the CMF Application in AMIS?
+3.5 When completing the Application, how do I determine if my organization is using a financing Entity Approach or an affordable housing developer/manager approach?17